berniegp/mock-xmlhttprequest/README.md

 May only be called when the request body is not null and the upload is not complete.
 Can be followed by any other mock response method.

 #### respond([status = 200], [headers = {}], [body = null], [statusText = 'OK'])
-Completes response method which sets the response headers and body.
+Complete response method which sets the response headers and body.
 Will fire the appropriate 'readystatechange', `progress`, `load`, etc. (upload) events.
 The state of the request will be set to `DONE`.

+This is a shorthand for calling `setResponseHeaders()` and `setResponseBody()` in sequence.

 No other mock response methods may be called after this one.

 #### setResponseHeaders([status = 200], [headers = {}], [statusText = 'OK'])
-Sets only the response headers.
+Sets the response headers only.
 Will fire the appropriate 'readystatechange', `progress`, `load`, etc. (upload) events.
 Will set the request state to `HEADERS_RECEIVED`.

 Should be followed by either `downloadProgress()`, `setResponseBody()` or `setNetworkError()`.